dfrappart/dfrappart.github.io/_posts/2023-03-18-Sandbox_containers_and_AKS.markdown

 ![illustration5](/assets/katacontainer/sbxcontainer005.png)

-If we want to install gVisor on all the nodes of a specific node pool, we could rely on a daemonset which would deploy a pod with an elevated container.
+If we want to install gVisor (or any binary as a matter of fact) on all the nodes of a specific node pool, we could rely on a daemonset which would deploy a pod with an elevated container.
 If this said container was configured to execute the installation of gVisor, then we could achieve our goal.

 **schema pod installing gvisor**